 *Update* The crucial key to a progressive return to customary university routines continues to be a achieving the maximum rate of vaccination on the part of all concerned.
 Employees can contact the university medical service for a Coronavirus vaccination.

 Furthermore, doctor's offices are an important address for the anti-Covid vaccination, many general practitioners are offering booster immunisation.
 In addition, there are regular decentralised services provided by mobile vaccination teams in Heidelberg and environs.

 Arrangements For Lectures/Classes And Events

 It is possible to abstain from observing the minimum distance at university events if this is necessary for service operations or for conducting the event, as long as a mask is worn the whole time.
-Nevertheless, in general, keeping a distance will continue to be an essential measure to prevent the spread of the coronavirus for all rooms and areas used to move around, such as corridors and stairs.
+Separate arrangements have applied to degree-related events since 3 April 2022.

 Further General Arrangements

 The university’s guide to occupational safety continues to apply to on-campus activities; it includes coronavirus hygiene rules and an aid to action on the topic of COVID-19.
 Consequently, it remains unchanged that the necessary measures for the respective venues and rooms are based on the risk assessments of the facilities.
 The latter must be regularly checked, updated and supplemented.
 In rooms without automatic ventilation, it is still generally recommended to open windows every 15 minutes for five minutes, ideally with additional cross ventilation.
 The department of occupational safety is available for any queries.

 Those responsible for holding the respective on-campus classes or events ensure that the valid protective measures contained in the guide are observed.